 Can I request that no further bags be posted through my door?

 Of course.
-If you do not wish to receive any further Clothes Aid bags, please fill out our contact form, call our helpline on 020 7288 8545 or email us on info@clothesaid.co.uk.
+If you do not wish to receive any further Clothes Aid bags, please fill out our contact form, call our helpline on 020 7288 8545 or email us at info@clothesaid.co.uk.

 Whilst we cannot categorically guarantee that you will never receive a bag again due to occasional uncontrollable factors (such as changes in the business), we will endeavour to ensure that we honour this agreement to the best of our ability.